Here’s what makes it all worthwhile…

 The Crawford parallel to Payne goes even deeper.
 Just as Payne maintains a signifcant presence here, living part of the year in his downtown condo, serving on the board of Film Streams and bringing in world class film figures for special events, Crawford lives year-round in Omaha except when he goes off to train in Colorado and he owns and operates a boxing gym here, the B&B Boxing Academy, that’s open to anyone.
 Just as Payne looks to grow the film culture here Crawford hopes to grow the boxing scene and each has made major strides in those areas.
 A major Hollywood film besides one of his own still hasn’t come to shoot here, though he’s lobbied the state legislature to give studios and filmmakers the incentives they need.
 No world-class fighter has emerged here yer as a protege of Crawford’s or as someone showing promise to be “next Bud Crawford.”
 Similarly, “the next Alexander Payne” hasn’t announced him or herself yet here.

 Another way in which these two Omaha figures – each so different on the surface, wth one the product of white privilege and the other the product of Omaha’s poor inner city – are similar is that each has been embraced and endorsed by the Omaha establishment.
 They’ve been honored with the keys to the city, feated at banquets and preened over by the media.
-When Mayor Stothert showed up for a photo op with Bud at his pre-Thanksgiving turkey giveaway and Warren Buffett appeared at his most recent title defense, you knew that Crawford had made it.
+When Mayor Stothert showed up for a photo op with Bud at his pre-Thanksgiving turkey giveaway and Warren Buffett appeared at one oh most title defenses, you knew that Crawford had made it.

 I don’t know if Payne and Crawford have met, but I would enjpy the intersection of two different yet not so different Omaha’s meeting.
 At the end of the day, after all, each is in a segment of show business or entertainment.
 Each is a professional who has reached world class stature in his profession.
 Each has worked and sacrificed for his craft and been rewarded for it.

-I have been covering Payne for going on 20 years, I have been covering Crawford for two years.
+I have been covering Payne for going on 20 years, I have been covering Crawford for three years.
 I admire both men for having come so far with their passion.
-I congratulated Payne on his latest achievement, the film Nebraska, one in a long line of filmic successes.
-And I now say congrats to Terence “Bud” Crawford on defending his WBO world lightweight boxing title in his hometown of Omaha for the second time in five months.
-The 11,000-plus fans on hand Saturday night at the CenturyLink arena were there to support their own and they roared and cheered and gave shout-outs to Bud, who’s become a much beloved folk hero here.
-Feeding off their energy he displayed a full boxing arsenal in thoroughly dominating tough challengers who ulitmately proved no match for his all-around fighting prowess.
-Every time his pressing opponents tried to trap Bud along the ropes or in the corners, the champ used his superior quikness and agility to turn the tables on Beltran with sharp counterpunching, By the last few rounds Bud was doing the attacking, thwarting the few rallies Beltran mounted and frustrating his foe at every turn.
-Each of Bud’s performances has been an impressive boxing display and further proof that the talk about Bud being pound for pound one of the best fighters in the world today is no hype.
+I congratulated Payne on his latest achievement, the film “Nebraska,” one in a long line of filmic successes.
+And I now say congrats to Terence “Bud” Crawford on defending his WBO world boxing title in his hometown of Omaha for the third time in the spaxce of a year.
+The 11,000 fans on hand for each of those fights at the CenturyLink arena were there to support their own and they roared and cheered and gave shout-outs to Bud, who’s become a much beloved folk hero here.
+Feeding off their energy he’s displayed a full boxing arsenal in thoroughly dominating tough challengers who ulitmately proved no match for his all-around fighting prowess.
+Every time his pressing opponents tried to trap Bud along the ropes or in the corners, The Champ used his superior quikness and agility to turn the tables with sharp counterpunching, By the last few rounds Bud was doing all the attacking, thwarting the few rallies his foes mounted and frustrating them at every turn.
+Each of Bud’s performances has been an impressive boxing display and further proof that the talk about him being pound for pound one of the best fighters in the world today is no hype.
 He’s the real deal and almost certainly the best prizefighter to ever come of Nebraska.
 As I articulated above, the fact that he remains rooted to his community and brings his success back home reminds me of what filmmaker Alexander Payne does in another arena, filmmaking.

-Look for my new story about Bud in the Jan./Feb.
-2015 issue of Omaha Magazine.
-I’ll have something in a upcoming issue of The Reader as well.
-Meanwhile, you can read my previous stories about Bud at these links:
+Look for my new story about Bud in the next issue of Revive!
+Omaha Magazine.
+Meanwhile, you can read my previous stories about Bud at this link:

-You can find excerpts of my many stories about Alexander Payne on my blog.
+You can find excerpts of my many past stories about Alexander Payne on my blog, leoadambiga.com.
 You can also buy my book, “Alexander Payne: His Journey in Film,” which is a collection of my extensive journalism about the artist and his work.
 You can preview the book at, www.facebook.com/LeoAdamBiga.
 A new edition of the book featuring my writing about “Nebraska” will be released in fall 2016.

 Nebraska Film Currents